Decoding the Margarita: A Deep Dive into Alcohol Percentage

 Understanding Proof and its Relationship to ABV

 You'll often see alcoholic beverages described by their proof, especially in the United States.
-Proof is simply twice the ABV.
-Therefore, a tequila with 40% ABV is 80 proof.
+And proof is simply twice the ABV.
+Because of this, a tequila with 40% ABV is 80 proof.
 Understanding this conversion is crucial when reading labels or interpreting recipes that use proof instead of ABV.

 The Impact of Different Margarita Recipes: Case Studies